seb1010/morseLight/README.md

 ## Project Overview

 In this project I made a light blink in morse code.
-You are able to write to a text file and the corresponding morse code will show on the light.
+You are able to write to a text file and the corresponding morse code can be programmed into the memory of a microcontroller.
 PWM was used to when turning on and off light for smooth transitions.
 Input length was restricted by the program memory of the microcontroller.
 There is also a switch to turn off the morse code and keep the light on all the time.

 ## Implementation